-Even when, 1/3 of all Lodges, and 30% of all CF, have traditionally resided in the metropolitan area of Havana, in almost every town or village in Cuba there is at least one Masonic lodge.
-And often, one also finds the lodges of two other well-known Masonic organizations: Caballeros de la Luz, of Cuban origin and roots, and the Odd-Fellows.
+Even when, one third of all Lodges, and 30% of all CF, have traditionally resided in the metropolitan area of Havana, in almost every other town or village in Cuba one can find at least one Masonic lodge.
+And often, one also finds the lodges of two other well-known Masonic organizations: Caballeros de la Luz, a Masonic organization of Cuban origin and roots, and the Odd-Fellows, of international acceptance.